 How much electricity does a clothes dryer use?

-A basic vented clothes dryer will use between 2.79 and 9.23kWh per cycle.
+A basic vented clothes dryer should use between 2.79 and 9.23kWh per cycle.
 The estimated cost of this is between 92c and $3.05 per cycle.
 This is based on an electricity usage rate of 33c per kWh.
 Keep in mind that usage rates vary considerably between different parts of the country and different energy retailers.

 Here are some approximate costs of running a vented dryer in a little more detail: